rafaover/localFlav/README.md

+# localFlav
-# 30 days showing a country food country
+## 30 days eating as a country local
-An APP to show you how to build a Brazilian food culture in your house in 30 days
+An APP to show you how to build a country food culture in your house in 30 days

 Tools:
 - Kotlin